 Department Presentation

-The department’s teams cover a broad spectrum of computer science research.
-They cover the fundamentals of computation, data science and artificial intelligence, bioinformatics, image analysis and software engineering.
-Several applications are developed including biology and life sciences, health, agriculture, ecology and biodiversity, as well as human and social sciences.
+The department’s research covers a wide range of topics in computer science, including theoretical computer science, data science, artificial intelligence, bioinformatics, image analysis, and software engineering.
+These scientific areas contribute to applications in biology and life sciences, healthcare, agriculture, ecology, biodiversity, and the human and social sciences.

 ADVANSE : ADVanced Analytics for data SciencE